rahulkg31/nifi-custom-avro-to-json/README.md

-## Nifi Custom Avro To Json
+## Nifi Custom Avro to JSON Processor

+### Description

+This NiFi processor converts Binary Avro records (possibly Base64-encoded) into JSON objects.
+It provides an option to include JSON paths in FlowFile attributes.

-### Properties -
+### Properties

-`avroSchema` - avro schema text for decoding
+- `avroSchema`: Avro schema text for decoding.

-`isBase64EncodingUsed` - true/false, is Base64 encoding used to convert avro binary data into avro string?
+- `isBase64EncodingUsed`: Specifies if Base64 encoding is used to convert Avro binary data into Avro strings.

-`isJsonPathsRequired` - indicates whether json paths are written to a FlowFile attribute.
+- `isJsonPathsRequired`: Indicates whether JSON paths are written to a FlowFile attribute.

 ### Build